rorylshanks/veriflow/README.md

     - `token_auth_header`: The name of the HTTP header that should contain the token (e.g., `Authorization`).
     - `token_auth_header_prefix`: The prefix that should be present before the token in the HTTP header (e.g., `"Basic "`).
     - `token_auth_is_base64_encoded`: Boolean value indicating whether the token is Base64 encoded (`true` or `false`).
+    - `request_header_map_file`: This parameter specifies the location of the external JSON file containing the header definitions for per-user request header mapping (e.g., `request_header_map.json`).
+    - `request_header_map_headers`: This is a list of the names of the HTTP headers that should be set for the requests for per-user request header mapping
 ## Token Authentication in Veriflow

 In Veriflow, the token authentication functionality provides an alternative to the typical Single Sign-On (SSO) flow.
 It uses externally defined tokens for authorizing users and facilitating programmatic access.
 The token auth is configured at two places.